vippermaeglin/self-driven-car-nd/P3 - Behavioral Clonning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-The training set consists of images from three cameras on the front of the car (left|center|right) and (the video is splitted into several images for each frame).
+The training set consists of images from three cameras on the front of the car left | center | right (the video is splitted into several images for each time frame).

 ![alt text][image2]